huetterma/argon/docs/FAQ.md

 - Discussing your strategy and educating others about trading does improve your trading skills aswell
 - The bot can backtest your strategy as you need it (customizing) and give you feedback about historical trading performance

-## Where is the code of the tradingbot?
+## Where is the code of the trading bot?

 The code resides in a private repository where only trusted developers have access to.